ConxiCR/angular-heroes/README.md

         - You created a separate, reusable HeroDetailComponent.
         - You used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent.
         - You used the @Input decorator to make the hero property available for binding by the external HeroesComponent.
+## 4. Add Services
+    .
+Why services
+       .
+Inject in HeroService, which uses the service to send a message.
+       .
+Inject in MessagesComponent, which displays that message, and also displays the ID when the user clicks a hero.
+### Create the HeroService
+~~
+ng generate service hero

+    . @Injectable() services
+    .
+Get hero data
+    .
+Provide the HeroService
+    .
+Update HeroesComponen
+    .
+Inject the HeroService
+    .
+Add getHeroes()
+    .
+Call it in ngOnInit()
+    .
+See it run
+###  Observable data
+    .
+Observable HeroService
+    .
+Subscribe in HeroesComponent
+    .
+Show messages
+### Create MessagesComponent
+~~
+ng generate component messages
+### Create the MessageService
+~~
+ng generate service message
+    .
+Inject it into the HeroService
+    .
+Send a message from HeroService
+    .
+Display the message from HeroService
+    .
+Bind to the MessageService
+    .
+Add additional messages to hero service
+    .
+Final code review
+    .
+Summary
+        - You refactored data access to the HeroService class.
+        - You registered the HeroService as the provider of its service at the root level so that it can be injected anywhere in the app.
+        - You used Angular Dependency Injection to inject it into a component.
+        - You gave the HeroService get data method an asynchronous signature.
+        - You discovered Observable and the RxJS Observable library.
+        - You used RxJS of() to return an observable of mock heroes (Observable<Hero[]>).
+        - The component's ngOnInit lifecycle hook calls the HeroService method, not the constructor.
+        - You created a MessageService for loosely-coupled communication between classes.
+        - The HeroService injected into a component is created with another injected service, MessageService.